yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # TODO:
 Ordered by importance
-- Ignore dormant (non networked) players
+- Render differently or ignore dormant (non networked) players
 - More visual features
 - Automatic aiming
 - Fix the X window from blocking all mouse clicks